Caribou3d/CaribouSlicer-Prusa/doc/How to build - macOS.md

-# Building CaribouSlicer on Mac OS
+# Building CaribouSlicer on macOS

-To build CaribouSlicer on Mac OS, you will need the following software:
+To build CaribouSlicer on macOS, you will need the following software:

 - Xcode
 - CMake